 By the latter part of the 19th century those Aboriginals remaining were either dispersed to the local settlements or relocated to distant Aboriginal reserves.

-Today the Ngunnawal community remains active in restoring their connections to their dispossessed custodial lands and cultural heritage.
-In 2001, the ACT government entered into a cooperative agreement with the Ngunnawal community over the management of the ACT’s Namadgi National Park.
-This agreement recognised the Ngunnawal cultural association with the park’s lands, and their role as custodians of their traditional lands and responsibilities to their ancestors and descendants for the protection of their sites.
+Today the Ngunawal community remains active in restoring their connections to their dispossessed custodial lands and cultural heritage.
+In 2001, the ACT government entered into a cooperative agreement with the Ngunawal community over the management of the ACT’s Namadgi National Park.
+This agreement recognised the Ngunawal cultural association with the park’s lands, and their role as custodians of their traditional lands and responsibilities to their ancestors and descendants for the protection of their sites.

 Sites of Significance to Aboriginal Landcare

 The Theodore Aboriginal artefact grinding grooves demonstrate an important aspect of past Aboriginal lifestyles and technologies.
 The site has exposed sandstone rock with grooves and scattered stone artefacts.
 There are two shapes of grooves here at Theodore.
 The round grooves were used for food processing and the oval-shaped for making and sharpening tools.
 Southern ACT Catchment Group worked with Ngunawal elder Wally Bell to install an educational sign at the site to allow for the canberra community to learn and appreciate ancient cultural heritage.

 - Conservation and Protection of Lanyon Canoe Trees

 - The canoe trees in Lanyon have been nominated to the ACT Heritage register